-The department is located in the Humanities Building, on University Park campus.
-This also houses the Digital Humanities Centre, which offers key resources in reproduction and image research.
+The department is located in the Trent Building, on University Park campus.
+Students also have access to the Digital Humanities Centre, which offers key resources in reproduction and image research.
 The department also has strong connections to the University's Djanogly Gallery, where staff have curated a number of exhibitions, demonstrating our commitment to dissemination, and also working with works of art (e.g. And now it’s dark: American Night Photography, 2014; Trentside, Rubens and Italian Art; Ruination: photographs of Rome)

 Previous exhibitions have included: Edward Burra (2012), L.S.Lowry (2011), The British Art Show (2006), Graham Sutherland (2006), John Piper (2003), The Golden Age of Watercolour (2002), Rubens and Italian Art (2002), Trentside (2001), Typical Men: Photography of the Male Body by Men 1980 to 2000 (2001), The Artist's Model from Etty to Spencer (1999), as well as exhibitions by Hermione Wiltshire (2000) and Hughie O'Donoghue (2001).